-Students majoring in liberal studies must choose an academic concentration in one area of the College that offers a major, excluding those disciplines listed below.
-To fulfill requirements for the concentration, students must complete 20-24 credit hours from courses within the concentration's department, excluding required related courses.
+Students majoring in liberal studies must choose a concentration in one area of the College that offers a major, excluding these disciplines: history, combined history and political science, combined history and religion, political science, and psychology.
 Concentrations may include courses with more than one prefix (for example, a concentration in education may include EDU, ELE, MGE, and SPE courses).
-Students must abide by all conditions and requirements as set forth by the major in order to complete their area of concentration.
-Some departments do not allow concentrations for the liberal studies major; these departments are listed below.
-At least 12 credit hours in the concentration must be in courses at the 3000 level and above.
-Included in these 12 credit hours must be a 4-hour culminating experience comprised of CLD 3100 for 2 credit hours plus an internship in the concentration discipline for a minimum of 2 credit hours.
-There are two disciplinary exceptions to the CLD 3100/internship combination: for the business concentration, students are required to take the four 1credit hour Careers in Business sequence.
-For education concentrations, students are required to take EDU 4000 and a 1-hour field component course.
+Students must abide by all prerequisites and other requirements as set forth by the major discipline in order to complete their concentration.
+The concentration will include a 4-hour culminating experience that includes experiential learning.
 Any additional hours completed in the concentration discipline beyond 24 hours will not count toward the major, but will count as general electives.